 - 2.2.1 FVAs are not valuations as such, but there is significant valuation content within an FVA.
-For that reason, these valuation aspects are within the jurisdiction of the Red Book and other RICS mandatory statements and professional guidance.
+For that reason, these valuation aspects are within the jurisdiction of the Red Book and other RICS mandatory standards.
 All RICS members carrying out FVAs must adhere to these provisions.
 The implications of this are detailed in paragraph 2.2.3. - 2.2.2 Undertaking an FVA is a complex process requiring significant expertise and knowledge.
 Gaming of the process one stated reason for the UK government's new NPPF and PPG can happen under these circumstances.
 The complexity of this guidance reflects the complexity of the process and the need to ensure objectivity and professional integrity in the viability process. - 2.2.3 FVAs for planning purposes are carried out under the NPPF/PPG; this is regarded as the 'authoritative requirement' in the Red Book.
 This means that the UK government's technical requirements on the assessment of viability take precedence, but Red Book professional standards still apply.
-RICS members undertaking this work must adhere to the following: - statutory and other authoritative requirements (including the NPPF and the PPG) - the Financial viability in planning: conduct and reporting RICS professional statement; it provides the mandatory requirements for the conduct and reporting of valuations in the FVA, and has been written to reflect the requirements of the PPG - PS 1 and PS 2 of the Red Book. - 2.2.4 This and other RICS guidance notes are intended to assist practitioners in applying the government's required approach and should be referenced as appropriate, including: - Valuation of development property, RICS guidance note - Comparable evidence in real estate valuation, RICS guidance note - Valuation of land for affordable housing, RICS guidance note.
-This is being updated in response to this guidance note and Valuation of development property.
+RICS members undertaking this work must adhere to the following: - statutory and other authoritative requirements (including the NPPF and the PPG)

+- the current edition of RICS' Financial viability in planning: conduct and reporting; it provides the mandatory requirements for the conduct and reporting of valuations in the FVA, and has been written to reflect the requirements of the PPG - PS 1 and PS 2 of the Red Book. - 2.2.4 This and other RICS standards and information are intended to assist practitioners in applying the government's required approach and should be referenced as appropriate, including the current editions of RICS': - Valuation of development property - Comparable evidence in real estate valuation - Valuation of land for affordable housing.
+This is being updated in response to this professional standard and Valuation of development property.